ThsAlb/CAST---CholAngiocarcinoma-SubTyping/README.md

 We used our established EfficientNET B3 pipeline (see HEPNET).
 Training occured in a cross-validation manner with weights precalibrated to ImageNet.
 After transfer learning, we finetuned every layer according to our dataset.

 ## How to use
-The final model including its weights can be downloaded in the folder /model.
+The final model, including its weights, can be downloaded in the folder /model.
 It can be applied to any image tile with 300 x 300 pixel entry dimensions.
 We recommend QuPath for image partitioning and prior color normalization (via the Macenko method).
 The model will output a probability of the tile to represent small duct or large duct subtype (sigmoid function).

 ## Dependencies
 Linux (Tested on Ubuntu 18.04)